Deploy Portainer behind Traefik Proxy

 - "traefik.http.routers.edge.rule=Host(`edge.yourdomain.com`)"

-After all this setup, you're ready to deploy Portainer:
+Once this is done, you're ready to deploy Portainer:

 docker-compose up -d

-After the images have been downloaded and deployed you will able to access Portainer in the URL you defined earlier.
-Eg: https://portainer.yourdomain.com
+After the images have been downloaded and deployed you will able to access Portainer from the URL you defined earlier, for example: https://portainer.yourdomain.com.

 Deploying in a Docker Swarm scenario

-To deploy Portainer behind Traefik Proxy in a Docker Swarm scenario we will use a Docker Compose file.
-In the following docker-compose.yml you will find the configuration of the Portainer Traefik with SSL support and Portainer Server.
+To deploy Portainer behind Traefik Proxy in a Docker Swarm scenario you must use a Docker Compose file.
+In the following docker-compose.yml you will find the configuration for Portainer Traefik with SSL support and the Portainer Server.

-Before deploying, you need to create 2 elements: Networks and volumes.
+Before deploying the Docker Compose file, you need to create two elements: networks and volumes.

 docker network create -d overlay agent_network